omeka/omeka-s-enduser/docs/modules/mapping.md

 ![A map by query block open to the Query section.
 There is a query pasted into the field.](../modules/modulesfiles/mapping-blockQuery.png)

 ## Public view

-A map block will display on a public page at full page width.
-If you have settings in the [default view](#default-view) of the block, these should be applied.
-Otherwise the block will zoom so that all of the items are visible.
+A map block will display on a public page or item page at the full page width.
+If you have settings in the [default view](#default-view) of the map block, or have set [default map bounds for the item](#setting-the-map-display), these should be applied.
+Otherwise the map will zoom so that all of the items are visible.

-Viewers can zoom either using the scroll function of their computer or the Zoom in/out buttons on the left side of the map.
+Viewers can zoom either using the scroll function of their computer or the zoom in/out buttons on the left side of the map.

 ![Map block with three individual markers and two green cluster circles of two markers.
 The map shows a portion of southern England.](../modules/modulesfiles/mapping-public.png)

 Each item will display as a marker on the map.
 Markers which are close together will display as a cluster circle, with a number indicating how many items share that location.
-As you zoom in, these clusters may break open.
+As you zoom in, these clusters will break open.

 Clicking on a marker will open a label for that marker.
-If you have not added a label or image for the marker, it will simply say "view item."
+If you have not added a label or image for the marker, it will simply say "Item: [Title]."
 If you have added a label, it will show the label, as well as representative media and a link to the media if the marker has one.

 Item mapping marker with label only:
 ![](../modules/modulesfiles/mapping-publicLabel.png)